joaquinv98/whmcs-proxmox/README.md

 # Setup and Configuration

 Upon purchasing this module, you will receive all necessary files for setup.
-This is a one-time payment module designed primarily for Linux deployments, though it can also support Windows with certain limitations.
+This module is designed primarily for Linux deployments, though it can also support Windows with certain limitations.

 ## Public IP Configuration